• Skip to primary navigation

 • Remove the cooked beef from the wok and transfer to a paper towel lined plate.
 Remove any debris in the cooking oil and increase the temperature to cook on high heat.

-• Stir fry the sliced peppers and onions until they reach your desired level of tenderness, about 2-3 minutes.
-Add garlic and cook for 30 seconds, or until fragrant.
+• Stir fry the sliced ½ cup red bell pepper and ½ cup yellow onion until they reach your desired level of tenderness, about 2-3 minutes.
+Add 1 tablespoon garlic and cook for 30 seconds or until fragrant.

 • Transfer the cooked peppers and onions to the plate that the beef is set aside on.